 The JBL Everest 700 have a simple and sleek form factor that's a bit reminiscent of the Beats Studio Wireless.
 They have thick padding on the ear cups and look somewhat high-end thanks to the subtle accents on the headband and the matte finish.
-However, because of the thick pads, the ear cups tend to stick out a bit leaving a gap between your head and the headband that's not always aesthetically pleasing.
-Overall though, the Elite 700's design looks premium and will stand out in a crowd.
+However, because of the thick pads, the ear cups tend to stick out a bit, leaving a gap between your head and the headband that's not always aesthetically pleasing.
+Overall though, the design looks premium and will stand out in a crowd.

-The controls scheme on the Elite 700 is a bit confusing but provides all the essential functions and the buttons are responsive.
+The controls scheme is a bit confusing but provides all the essential functions and the buttons are responsive.
 You can skip tracks, play/pause audio, and control the volume.
 They also have an additional button for the optimizer (press and hold) that also doubles as the toggle for different aware modes (quick press).
 Unfortunately, the button layout is not the best as you may accidentally press some of the controls when putting the headphones on and the control scheme takes a bit of time to get used to.

 Decent portability.
-The Everest 700 fold into a more compact format that's easier to carry and takes less space in a bag.
+The JBL Everest 700 fold into a more compact format that's easier to carry and takes less space in a bag.
 However, they are relatively big over-ear headphones so even if they fold, they're still a bit cumbersome to carry around on your person since they won't fit in any pockets, except maybe some larger jacket pockets.

 The JBL Everest Elite 700 have a good build quality.
 They creak a bit when unfolding them and putting them on, but the headband has a metal frame that makes it decently sturdy.
 The ear cups are also dense enough that they won't get damaged if the headphones fall once or twice.
 However, the hinges are somewhat susceptible weak points, and the plastic coating on the ear cups and headband feels prone to scratches and may even crack if you twist the headband a bit too far.